nikomatsakis/babysteps/babysteps/_posts/2017-05-02-gnome-class-integrating-rust-and-the-gnome-object-system.md

 I look forward to seeing it come together.

-I don't know how much time I'm going to have to devote to hacking on the macro, but I plan to open up various issues on [the repository] over the next little while with various ideas for expansions and/or design questions, so if you're interested in seeing the work proceed, please get involved!
+I don't know how much time I'm going to have to devote to hacking on the macro, but I plan to open up various issues on [the repository][repo] over the next little while with various ideas for expansions and/or design questions, so if you're interested in seeing the work proceed, please get involved!

 Finally, I want to take a moment to give a shoutout to jseyfried and dtolnay, who have done excellent work pushing forward with procedural